Superfund Research Program

 Grant Number: P42ES004911

 Suppression of antibody responses is a hallmark of exposure to dioxin-like compounds.
 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) is the most toxic member of this family of environmental contaminants.
-Studies in laboratory animals by project researchers have shown that B lymphocytes, a type of white blood cell responsible for producing protective antibodies against pathogens, is significantly impaired by TCDD treatment.
-Mechanistic studies demonstrated a specific type of protein, termed a kinase, to be responsible for altered antibody secretion.
-These experiments led to the identification of a population of human B cells termed innate-like B cells that exhibit significant sensitivity to suppression by TCDD.
-The researchers also demonstrated that a protein called interferon gamma can reverse the effects of TCDD on B cells.
+Studies in laboratory animals have shown that B lymphocytes, a type of white blood cell responsible for producing protective antibodies against pathogens, is significantly impaired by TCDD treatment.
+Mechanistic studies demonstrated a specific type of protein, termed a kinase, to be responsible for altered antibody secretion (Blevins 2021).
+These experiments led to the identification of a population of human B cells, termed innate-like B cells, that exhibit significant sensitivity to suppression by TCDD.
+The team also demonstrated that a protein called interferon gamma can reverse the effects of TCDD on B cells (Blevins 2020).